 Argentina also has a long and fascinating history, and is a major economic and political power in South America.

-Students at the School in Argentina come in at the intermediate-advanced level of Spanish and adhere to the Middlebury Language Pledge® to reap the benefits of linguistic immersion.
+Students at the School in Argentina come in at intermediate and advanced levels of Spanish and adhere to the Middlebury Language Pledge® to reap the benefits of linguistic immersion.
 By living and studying with Argentinians and getting involved in the community through volunteer work, internships, and extracurricular activities, students can build authentic relationships and fully integrate into life in their host city.

-In Buenos Aires, students take courses alongside Argentine peers at one of three of the country's most respected universities: the Universidad Católica Argentina, the Universidad de Buenos Aires, and the Universidad Torcuato di Tella.
+In Buenos Aires, students at the advanced level take courses alongside Argentine peers at one of three of the country’s most respected universities: the Universidad Católica Argentina, the Universidad de Buenos Aires, and the Universidad Torcuato di Tella.
 These universities attract students from all over Latin America.